 The factors were scored, summed up and then ranked from best to worst for each state capital.

-The best state capitals often feature a solid median household income, low poverty and unemployment rates, a low cost of necessities, affordable rent and homes and usually a good grade for school districts.
+The best state capitals all share a few characteristics, including a solid median household income, low poverty and unemployment rates, a low cost of necessities, affordable homes and a good grade for school districts.

 24. Oklahoma City

-The annual grocery cost in Oklahoma City is below $4,000, making it one of the most inexpensive cities for shopping.
-However, the total cost of necessities is on the more expensive end at nearly $19,000 a year.
+The annual grocery cost in Oklahoma City is below $4,500, making it one of the cheaper cities for shopping.
+However, the total cost of necessities is on the pricier end at $19,600 a year.